DD310 Counselling & Forensic psychology Consolidation Weekend

 Please note that this is a paperless event.

 To be more environmentally friendly and to help manage our prices we will make electronic copies of any relevant handouts available to all registered attendees, either in advance so that those who need printed versions have plenty of time to organise these, or shortly after the event if the tutor has decided that this is more appropriate for their lecture.
 These are for attendees' personal use and may not be shared.

 We'd like to thank our tutors for working to ensure that their presentations do not contain material to which they do not have copyright and for making them available in this way.
 And in advance, we'd like to thank all of you who support us in actively contributing toward a paperless environment and saving a few trees along the way !

-As this is our first time running this event we have no feedback from previous DD310 weekends, but here are some of the things previous students have said about our previous Social Psychology Weekends.
+Here are some of the things previous students have said about our previous DD310 Weekends.